-The Fan Page template can be downloaded HERE.
+Download the Fan Page template HERE.
 If you would like to create your own on Adobe Photoshop you can do that also by understanding the specs for the Fan Page.
 Follow these steps:

 - Start by opening up your Photoshop program and clicking New under the File menu